Cortez Masto officially announces bid for reelection

 She highlighted votes on affordable health care and immigration and pledged to work “night and day” on providing relief needed during the COVID-19 pandemic.

-Cortez Masto is the state’s senior senator and the first Latina ever elected in Congress’ upper chamber.
+Cortez Masto is the state’s senior senator and the first Latina elected to Congress’ upper chamber.
 She defeated Republican Rep. Joe Heck by about 2.5 percentage points in 2016.

 She has yet to officially draw a challenger, but Republicans have made it clear she will be targeted in the upcoming cycle.
-The GOP recently targeted her with a digital ad focused on school reopenings.
+The GOP recently attacked her in a digital ad focused on school reopenings.

-Democrats currently hold a majority in the Senate by the thinnest of margins, 50-50 with Democratic Vice President Kamala Harris holding the key tiebreaking vote.
+Democrats hold a majority in the Senate by the thinnest of margins, 50-50 with Democratic Vice President Kamala Harris holding the tiebreaking vote.

 Contact Rory Appleton at rappleton@reviewjournal.com or 702-383-0276.
 Follow @RoryDoesPhonics on Twitter.